ResumeHelp Offers Critical Resume Help For Job Seekers

 Each resume you submit along with a job application must be tailored to the job role that you’re applying for.
 The reason?
 You need to include keywords directly from the job posting into your resume that will help get your resume effectively scanned by the applicant tracking system.
 Busy recruiters will have the ATS quickly scan incoming resumes to be on the lookout for these keywords.
 If the keywords are missing from your resume, your resume will not get advanced into the qualified group of job candidates.

-2. Unrelated resume summary, skills and work experience
+Unrelated resume summary, skills and work experience

-In addition to customizing each resume to match the job role description, you also must be sure that you are only including relevant experience on your resume.
-If your resume summary or objective is irrelevant to the advertised position, the hiring manager will deem you unqualified.Take a good look at the job description that you are applying to and list only relevant work experience and skills.
+In addition to tailoring your resume to match the job role description, you also must be sure that you are only including relevant experience on your resume.
+If your resume summary or objective is irrelevant to the advertised position, the hiring manager will deem you as unqualified.
+Take a good look at the job description that you are applying to and list only relevant work experience and skills.
 This allows the potential employer to see that you could be an asset to their organization.

-3. Resumes that are too long or too short
+Resumes that are too long or too short

 Resume length is a simple resume mistake to avoid.
-It’s advised that you only list experience from the past 10 to 15 years and keep it to one full page.
+It’s advised that you only list experience from the past 10 to 15 years and keep your document to one full page.
 This gives a busy hiring manager ample time to read the resume in full and deem a job candidate qualified.

-While a one page resume is ideal, a job candidate with extensive and impressive work experience should not simply cram everything into one page.
+While a one-page resume is ideal, a job candidate with extensive and impressive work experience should not simply cram everything into one page.
 You don’t want to risk leaving off some critical work history that could make you stand out from other job candidates.

 Imagine if the company you applied to cannot contact you for an interview?
 It would not only be a missed opportunity but it will also show you lack the “detail oriented” skill.
 Avoid this resume mistake by seeking help from a friend or family member to proofread your contact information.
 Confirm that you’re listing your current phone number, email address and location.
 Also, verify that the links to your job networking profiles such as LinkedIn, are working.